Angel Down (song): Live performances

 Gaga debuted "Angel Down" live on New York Times/T Gala on October 19, 2016, where she was honored for her contribution to the world of fashion.
 The following day, she performed the song at The Bitter End, in New York City, as part of her Dive Bar Tour, a promotional concert tour in support of Joanne.
-After her main set was over, she climbed on the bar's roof to sing "Angel Down" and "Joanne" to the crowd who gathered outside, as they were unable to get in due to the limited capacity of the venue.
+After her main set was over, she climbed on the bar's roof to sing it and "Joanne" to the crowd who gathered outside, as they were unable to get in due to the limited capacity of the venue.
 Before singing the track at the Los Angeles stop of the tour, Gaga called for peace at a "tumultuous" time in American politics, referring to the 2016 United States presidential election.
 She added the line "Trayvon Angel" to the song's outro.
+"Angel Down" was performed alongside "Come to Mama" at presidential candidate Hillary Clinton's final campaign stop in Raleigh, North Carolina.

-"Angel Down" was part the set list of Gaga's fifth headlining concert tour, the Joanne World Tour (2017–2018).
+"Angel Down" was of part the set list for Gaga's fifth headlining concert tour, the Joanne World Tour (2017–2018).
 She performed it while wearing a fringe blazer and a wide-brimmed hat.
 For the duration of the song, Gaga was lift up into the air on a mobile platform, which was slowly descended from the ceiling.
 She dedicated "Angel Down" to "everyone we lost this year."
 Jonathan Dean of The Times found the performance "incredibly moving".
 Because of the prior song of the setlist, "Paparazzi", Alex Stedman of Variety thought the sequence had an "almost dizzying tonal change".

 In 2022, Gaga embarked on The Chromatica Ball, where she sang "Angel Down" on select dates in North America and Japan, as the sole track from Joanne on the setlist.
 She performed it on the piano while wearing a black and lavender latex bodysuit.
 Her piano was covered in tree branches, appearing "as something growing organically out of gnarly forest limbs and trunks", according to Variety.
 Preceding the song, she addressed different topics which were under debate in the United States, including gun violence and abortion rights.
 Gaga's piano was illuminated by blue lights for "Angel Down" at her Texas show, where she expressed hope that the "purple [state] is gonna go blue".

+In 2025, Gaga performed "Angel Down" as a surprise song on piano at The Mayhem Ball tour's show in Antwerp, Belgium.